metabase/metabase/docs/troubleshooting-guide/known-issues.md

 ## How to find a known bug

-You may be encountering a bug if your work in Metabase is crashing, missing, or not being saved.
+If your work in Metabase is crashing, missing, or not being saved, you might have found a bug.

-If you think something is missing or behaving oddly, but you've never been able to do it before, try [searching for a product limitation](#how-to-find-a-known-product-limitation) instead.

 1. Go to [Metabase Github issues page](https://github.com/metabase/metabase/issues).